 Link back to posts in your blog content or in any guest posts you write to drive more traffic back to your website and even include external links to non-competitor, authoritative websites to boost your SEO score.

 Read up on current SEO trends like voice search marketing, mobile-first website indexing, and blockchain so you’ll always stay a few steps ahead of your competitors.

 Above all, know where your SEO strategy is currently falling short — and hire digital marketing professionals to help get you back on track.

-Take Your Family Law Digital Marketing Strategies to the Next Level
+Take Your Family Law Marketing Strategies to the Next Level

 We’re sure that this post has gotten you thinking about how you can improve your family law firm’s digital marketing strategies.

-Maybe you even have a few ideas for blog posts, a great location to shoot a video, or want to entirely revamp your email marketing strategy.
+Maybe you even have a few ideas for blog posts, a great location to shoot a video or want to revamp your email marketing strategy.

-You also need to be certain that you can create a sustainable digital marketing strategy.
+You also need to be sure that you can create a sustainable digital marketing strategy.